Ginger, Honey & Orange Mini Bundt Cakes

 I used to have a hard time finding crystallized ginger in the US but it has become so popular that most grocery stores carry it.
 If you can’t find it there, Amazon is sure to have several brands for you to choose from.

-Just slice the crystallized ginger into thin strips or diced bits and place on top of the cakes while the glaze is still wet.
+Just slice the crystallized ginger into thin strips or diced bits and place it on top of the cakes while the glaze is still wet.

 Crystallized Ginger